If you’re thinking about living abroad, or you’ve already moved, there are two things you can do with your UK pension.

 This is always true when transferring a pension, but when you’re looking at a QROPS transfer, you should definitely seek the help of a regulated pension adviser.

-It would also make sense to talk to an adviser in the country where your QROPS is based.
+It would also make sense to talk to an adviser in the country where your QROPS is based alongside a UK adviser.

 Check the HMRC QROPS list

-It’s essential that the overseas scheme you have chosen is recognised by HMRC – the list will provide the assurance you need.
+It’s essential the overseas scheme you choose is recognised by HMRC and on its list.

 Talk to your provider in the UK